Digital-Repository-of-Ireland/dri-metadata-tools/jupyter/README.md

 You can access each notebook and find detailed instructions on how to use them by clicking on the links below.

 ## [DRI Ingest Template to XML](https://github.com/Digital-Repository-of-Ireland/dri-metadata-tools/tree/main/jupyter/DRI_Ingest_Template_to_XML)
-A Jupyter Notebook file to convert the [DRI Metadata Template spreadsheet](https://doi.org/10.7486/DRI.qn603p95v-8) to Dublin Core XML files.
+The [DRI Ingest Template to XML](https://github.com/Digital-Repository-of-Ireland/dri-metadata-tools/tree/main/jupyter/DRI_Ingest_Template_to_XML) notebook converts the [DRI Metadata Template spreadsheet](https://doi.org/10.7486/DRI.qn603p95v-8) to Dublin Core XML files.